jay-johnson/docker-django-nginx-slack-sphinx/README.rst

 .. figure:: http://jaypjohnson.com/_images/image_2016-07-10_docker-django-nginx-slack-sphinx.png

 I built this to make running a Django + nginx website easier (and for decoupling my sites from only running on AWS EC2 AMIs).
 It uses `docker compose`_ to deploy two containers (django-nginx_ and django-slack-sphinx_) and shares a mounted host volume between the two containers.
 For now, this runs Django 1.9 in uWSGI_ mode and publishes errors directly to a configurable Slack channel for debugging.
 By default the nginx container is running in `non-ssl mode`_, but the container and repo include an ssl.conf_ file as a reference for extending as needed.
 There is also a way to run the Django server locally without docker and without uWSGI using the debug-django.sh_ script.
+The Django server also comes with `two AJAX examples` in the dj-ajax-demo.js_ file.

 .. _STATIC_ROOT 404 issues: http://stackoverflow.com/questions/12809416/django-static-files-404
 .. _docker compose: https://docs.docker.com/compose/